serhiibets/Swift-OpenWeatherApp/README.md

 [![Generic badge](https://img.shields.io/badge/Language-Swift-orange)](https://shields.io/)

 # What is OpenWeatherApp?
 What is OpenWeatherApp?
-It is preaty simple Weather mobile application, which allows people to check weather in current user location or choose location you want.
+It is preatty simple Weather mobile application, which allows people to check weather in current user location or choose location you want.

 ## Screenshots of the app
 [<img src=https://github.com/serhiibets/Swift-OpenWeatherApp/blob/main/OpenWeatherApp/documentation/screenshots/main_screen.png height=400>